Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A member of the Development Team takes the Scrum Master aside to express his concerns about data security issues.
+### A member of the Scrum Team takes the Scrum Master aside to express his concerns about data security issues.
 What should the Scrum Master do?

-- [ ] Add security to the definition of "Done".
+- [ ] Add security to the Definition of Done.
 - [ ] Tell the Product Owner to stop further development of features until the issues are fixed.
 - [ ] Create a Product Backlog item for security.
 - [ ] Go check with the testers.